 Replays do not leak traffic to the Internet: Experimental traffic must stay inside the testbed, without polluting the Internet.
 Otherwise each experiment could leak bursts of requests to the real Internet, causing problems for the Internet and the experiment.
+Resolving a single query will require interaction of multiple authoritative DNS servers.
 For the Internet, leaks of replay from high-rate experiments might stress real-world servers.
 For the experiment, we need to control response times, and queries that go to the Internet add uncontrolled delay and jitter.

 Repeatability of experiments: LDplayer needs to support repeatable, controlled experiments.
-When an experiment is re-run, the replies to the same set of query replay should stay the same.
-This reproducibility is very important for experiments that require fixed queryresponse content to evaluate new transform in DNS, such as protocol changes and new server implementations.
+When an experiment is re-run, the replies to the same set replayed queries should stay the same.
+This reproducibility is very important for experiments that require fixed query-response content to evaluate new transform in DNS, such as protocol changes and new server implementations.
 Without building complete zone, the responses could change over time when re-looked up.
 Some zones hosted at CDNs may have external factors that influence responses, such as load balancing.

 Controlled variations in traffic, when desired: Replay must be able to manipulate traces to answer "what if" questions with variations of real traffic.
-Since input is normally binary network trace files, the main challenge is how to provide a flexible and user-friendly mechanism for query modification.
-We also need to minimize the delay by query manipulation, so that input processing is fast enough to keep up with real time.
+Since input is normally network traces in some binary format (for example, pcap), the main challenge is how to provide a flexible and user-friendly mechanism for query modification.
+We also need to minimize the delay caused by query manipulation, so that trace replay is fast enough to keep up with real time.

-Accurate timing at high query rates: LDplayer must be capable of replaying queries at fast rates, while preserving correct timing, to reproduce interesting realworld traffic patterns for both regular and under attack.
+Accurate timing at high query rates: LDplayer must be capable of replaying queries at fast rates, while preserving correct timing, to reproduce interesting real-world traffic patterns for both regular and under attack.
 However, both using a single host and many hosts have challenges.
 Due to resource constraints on CPU and the number of ports, a single host may not be capable to replay fast query stream or emulate diverse sources.
 A potential solution is to distribute input to different hosts, however, it brings another challenge in ensuring the correct timing and ordering of individual queries.

-Support multiple protocols effectively: LDplayer needs to support both connectionless (UDP) and connection-oriented (TCP and TLS), given increasing interest in DNS over connections [24].
+Support multiple protocols effectively: LDplayer needs to support both connectionless (UDP) and connection-oriented (TCP and TLS), given increasing interest in DNS over connections [33].

 However, connection-oriented protocols bring challenges in trace replay: emulating connection reuse and round-trip time (RTT).
 The query replay system of LDplayer is the first system that can emulate connection reuse for DNS over TCP.
 Emulation of RTT is important for experiments of connection-oriented DNS, because RTT will affect protocol responses with extra messages for connection setup, while connectionless protocols do not incur those extra messages.